artandmath/AssetManager/SchemaManager/readme.md

 SchemaManager

-SchemaManager will be basis upon which suite of tools will be bult.
+SchemaManager will be basis upon which suite of tools will be built.
-First look to see wether SchemaManager is possible.
+First look to see whether SchemaManager is possible.
 Captures many VFX filesystems, but not enough just yet.
 Next re-write should capture them 🤞🤞

+Shorthand notes:
 Usage:
 - convert the schema string to UNIX style path delimeters
 - rip out the anchor